Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Introduction

 In the final section, \Cref{sec:one}, we restrict our attention to the more tractable case in which the underlying vector space is one-dimensional (the \say{undecorated} setting).
 While there is not much to say about one-dimensional geometric rough paths (there is only one over each trace path, given by powers \(X^n_{s,t}/n!\)), one-dimensional branched rough paths are already interesting: their linear iterated integrals over a single primitive path component can be expressed as polynomials in the correction terms.
 This fact, which is proved using Eulerian and Dynkin idempotents, extends the well-known Kailath-Segall polynomials \cite{Segall1976OrthogonalFO} to the branched setting.
-Our proof of such identities is new even in the classical semimartingale setting, in which such polynomials are the orthogonal polynomials for Gaussian processes (Hermite polynomials) and Poisson processes (Charlier polynomials), and are of great significance in stochastic analysis.
-We end the paper by laying out a general framework through which examples of branched rough paths may be constructed.
-Still working in the one-dimensional setting, and choosing a fractional Brownian motion with Hurst parameter \(1/4\) as our trace path, we construct examples, motivated by recent results concerning Itô formulae in law.
-We consider a second-order correction term given by an independent Brownian motion, against which integrals must be defined in order to fix the definition of our rough path: two out of four such choices produce rough paths which are \say{truly branched}, i.e.\ not quasi-geometric.
+Our proof of such identities is new even in the classical semimartingale setting, in which such polynomials are well known to be the orthogonal polynomials for Gaussian processes (Hermite polynomials) and Poisson processes (Charlier polynomials), of great significance in stochastic analysis.
+We end the paper by laying out a framework, leveraging the algebraic framework presented in the previous sections, through which branched rough paths with given correction terms may be constructed.
+Motivated by some results concerning Itô formulae in law \cite{Nourdin09}, we consider rough paths above scalar fractional Brownian motion with Hurst parameter \(1/4\): two out of four such examples are \say{truly branched}, i.e.\ not quasi-geometric.

-We believe that many of the modern challenges presented by stochastic analysis can be met by a careful and parsimonious treatment of the algebraic structures involved, with an emphasis on natural structure and functoriality, and look forward to further developments of the theory in this spirit, particularly in direction of SPDEs and regularity structures.
+We believe that many of the modern challenges presented by stochastic analysis can be met by a careful and parsimonious treatment of the algebraic structures involved, with an emphasis on natural structure and functoriality.
+We look forward to further developments of the theory in this spirit, particularly in the direction of SPDEs and regularity structures.